kristianche/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is my project where u can play rock, paper, scissors againts computer.
+This is my project where you can play rock, paper, scissors againts computer.